 Dawson will have to pack quickly, as the Eagles are expecting him to be in the city of brotherly love by Wednesday.
 Dawson played as a 1991 North Middlesex graduate, and he went on to play linebacker collegiately at UMass.
 Dawson officially resigned as North Middlesex athletic director Saturday afternoon, and while he has gone to Pepperell schools all his life, he knows that this opportunity may only come once in a lifetime.

 The call, while unexpected, was warranted, as Dawson brings a host of Division 1 college coaching experience to the table.
-Dawson served as a special teams coach at Boston College up
+Dawson served as a special teams coach at Boston College up until 2011 when he resigned to take the athletic director post at North Middlesex.
+Dawson never put in an application to be on Kelly's Eagles coaching staff, he just made a lasting impression when he was at UNH.

 Upon his arrival in Philadelphia, Dawson will reunite with coaching mentors from his past in Jerry Azzinarro, Bill McGovern, with whom he worked with at Boston College, and former UNH assistant Sean McDonnell, who have all had a lasting impact on Dawson's life.